Commit Message and Pull Request Style

 What is your change? (mandatory)

-It can be fixing a specific bug, adding a feature, improving performance, reliability and stability, or just be a change for the sake of correctness.
+It can be fixing a specific bug, adding a feature, improving performance, reliability, and stability, or just being a change for the sake of correctness.

 For short and obvious patches, this part can be omitted, but it should be a clear description of what the approach was.

 In addition to the obvious effects, this may include benchmarks, side effects, etc. For short and obvious patches, this part can be omitted.